Sending Brightcove Analytics from the Native SDK for Android

 • Source URI

-You can set the Destination and Source URIs if you choose.
+You can set the Player, Player Name, Application, Destination and Source URIs if you choose.
 The default values are based on the application package name.

 These properties can be set in your Android MainActivity class file: